TheOdinProject/curriculum/rails/advanced_topics.md

 Luckily, Rails has done a pretty good job of following these, so you should have absorbed some good habits just through using it.
 But you'll want to take a minute and read up on each of them (including the odd-sounding ones) because they're fairly central to all software engineering (and a ripe interview question).

-If you're particularly interesting in pursuing design patterns, check out the "Gang of Four" (GoF) Patterns laid out in [this blog post from blackwasp.co.uk](http://www.blackwasp.co.uk/GofPatterns.aspx).
+If you're particularly interested in pursuing design patterns, check out the "Gang of Four" (GoF) Patterns laid out in [this blog post from blackwasp.co.uk](http://www.blackwasp.co.uk/GofPatterns.aspx).

 There's a useful book written on anti-patterns, which can help you clean up your code by identifying bad smells, called [Rails Antipatterns](http://www.amazon.com/Rails-AntiPatterns-Refactoring-Addison-Wesley-Professional/dp/0321604814/) by Tammer Saleh and Chad Pytel.